Orlando's Main Streets Districts

 One of Orlando’s most historic neighborhoods, this district has antique stores, master craftsmen and unique attractions, such as the Orlando Museum of Art and Orlando Science Center, just 10 minutes from downtown Orlando.

 Learn more: Ivanhoe Village

-The award-winning White Wolf Cafe is the cornerstone of Ivanhoe Village’s dining options.
-Upscale Mexican fare can be found at Mesa 21, and Santiago’s Bodega serves authentic Spanish tapas.
+The award-winning White Wolf Cafe is the cornerstone of Ivanhoe Village’s dining options, and Santiago’s Bodega serves authentic Spanish tapas.
 Wherever you dine, top it off with out-of-this-world sweets at Better Than Sex dessert restaurant.